Many of the Cherry’s world and English-language premieres now appear in print! Why not pick up the published edition of these Cherry plays:

 Peace Camp Org by Mariam Bazeed (Egypt)

-David Paquet’s award winning plays Wildfire & The Shoe are dark yet charming comedies that follow absurd stories of loneliness and the human experience.
+David Paquet’s award winning plays Wildfire & The Shoe are dark but delightful comedies telling absurdist stories of loneliness and the human experience.
 The Cherry produced the English-language premiere of The Shoe, translated by Leanna Brodie, as part of the 2019-2020 season.
 The subsequent Toronto production of The Shoe won the Jessie Richardson Theatre Award for Outstanding Original Script in 2019.